First Aid for Kids | Tips for Common Situations

 Tip 3 Scrape

 First, rinse an abrasion with lukewarm tap water.
 If necessary, dab it further with a soft washcloth.
 Abrasions do not need to be bandaged, unless clothing is constantly touching them.
 In that case, use a non-adhesive bandage.
-In case of major abrasions, call the doctor or GP post.
+In case of major abrasions, call the doctor or emergency services.